Dynamis (queen): Theory of a marriage with Aspurgos

 In this theory, the link between Aspurgos and the Aspurgians is demonstrated by the support the Sarmatians gave to him and his successor, Mithridates VII.
 Aspurgos was probably also related to Dynamis through her Sarmatian mother.
 Rostovtzeff also argued that Strabo enumerated the Maeotian tribes and then set apart the Aspurgians a “new tribe” in the region.
 However, Strabo mentioned the Aspurgians as having been attacked by Polemon and indicated that all Maeotian tribes were new tribes, not just the Aspurgians (the Aspurgians were one of these tribes).

 The relevance of a possible link between Aspurgos and the Aspurgians in this theory is that Polemon was captured and killed when he attacked the Aspurgians by treachery.
 This was discovered, and he was outfoxed.
 According to Rostovtzeff, Polemon was striving to become the de facto ruler of the Bosporus, rather than just a vassal king.
 Dynamis succeeded in removing him with the help of Aspurgos.
 Augustus then had to settle the fate of the Bosporus.
 He supported Dynamis because of the military strength of Dynamis and Aspurgos, while Pythodorida could not guarantee the stability of the region as she had three children.

 Minns noted that we first hear of the Aspurgians when they defeated and killed Polemon and wrote that "it is hardly a coincidence that Aspurgos is the name of the next king of whom we know, the rightful heir of Asander.
 It would be natural to suppose [the Aspurgians] to be a political party of [Aspurgos'] adherents having its chief strength in that part of the country ...".
 However, the name Aspurgos occurs in a late third century inscription about an officer of the Bosporan monarchy.
 This may support Rostovtzeff's theory that the Aspurgians were a military entity.
-The region where they settled, the Taman Peninsula, was later called τά Λσπονργιανά (Asporgya) and was a local division of the kingdom.
+The region where they settled, the Taman Peninsula, was later called τά Ασπουργιανά (Asporgya) and was a local division of the kingdom.
 Minns made no reference to Rostovtzeff's idea that Dynamis took refuge among the Sarmatian tribes and allied with or married Aspurgos.

-Rose notes that “the inscriptions and coins do not support” Rostovtzeff’s theory that Dynamis married Aspurgos after Polemon's death.
+Rose notes that “the inscriptions and coins do not support” Rostovtzeff's theory that Dynamis married Aspurgos after Polemon's death.

-Minns related Polemon’s struggles in Colchis and the eastern coast of Lake Maeotis, which led to the sack of Tanais, to Polemon having “no possible right to the Bosporus.”
+Minns related Polemon's struggles in Colchis and the eastern coast of Lake Maeotis, which led to the sack of Tanais, to Polemon having “no possible right to the Bosporus.”
 His father was from Laodicea on the Lycus in western Anatolia, far from the Cimmerian Bosporus.
 He had been elevated to the kingship of Lycaonia next to the Pontus, and Lesser Armenia by Mark Antony.
 Similarly, his second wife, Pythodorida, was the daughter of Pythodoros of Tralles (modern Aydın), also in western Anatolia, whom Mark Antony married to his eldest child, Antonia Prima.
 She, too, owed her status to Mark Antony.